Logo

 OS Grid ref:- NY 466545

 The attractive North Cumbrian village of Wetheral is situated around six miles to the east of Carlisle.
+The village is pleasantly situated high on a bank overlooking a gorge in the River Eden, one of England's finest salmon and trout rivers.

 In one corner of the green stands the Wetheral Cross, once a market cross, which previously occupied a position at the centre of the green.

-The handsome Early English style village church of the Holy Trinity, built of the local red sandstone with an octagonal tower, is dedicated to St Mary.
+The handsome Early English style village church of the Holy Trinity, is built of the local red sandstone with an octagonal tower.
+The church stands in a commanding position overlooking the River Eden and is dedicated to the Holy Trinity.
 It was said to have once been dedicated to St Constantine, the only church in England with such a dedication.
 The building dates back to the sixteenth century and overlooks the river.
-It contains a mausoleum to the Howard family of nearby Corby Castle, it also houses a Joseph Nollekins statue.

 The village occupies a bank which overlooks a gorge in the River Eden.
 Parts of the riverbank are surrounded by ancient woodlands, including Wetheral Woods, which are owned by the National Trust.